sgaul/reviewversion/index.md

 ---
 ## Talent pipeline from schools

 Where is future workforce?
-Don't know what future jobs will be, but best strategy is to have an educated population.
+Don't know what jobs future will hold, but best strategy is to have an educated population.
 High skills jobs (college+) will be most in demand.
 As in the workforce pipeline, academic achievement gaps exist among various resident populations.

 ![plot of chunk unnamed-chunk-10](assets/fig/unnamed-chunk-10.png)